-For the CCI project, partner ASIAQ detect and map supraglacial lakes using freely available Sentinel-2 satellite data.
-A band ratio algorithm called the Normalised Difference Water Index (NDWI) is used to the Green and Near Infra Red (NIR) bands available from the sensor.
+For the CCI project, partner ASIAQ detect and map supraglacial lakes using Sentinel-2 satellite data.
+A band ratio algorithm called the Normalised Difference Water Index (NDWI) is used to the Green and Near Infrared (NIR) bands available from the sensor.
 This index makes it easy to detect water bodies at the surface of the glaciers and ice sheets.
-An example of the NDWI is shown in Figure 6, where the water bodies appear bright and the surrounding snow and ice appear dark.
+An example of the NDWI is shown in Figure 7, where the water bodies appear bright and the surrounding snow and ice appear dark.
+Activities are ongoing also to measure depth of selected lakes by IceSat-2.

-Figure 6: Left: Example of how water appears in a NDWI index.
-The ice and snow are dark and the supraglacial lakes appear bright.
+Figure 7.
+Left: Example of how water appears in a NDWI index.
+The ice and snow is dark and the supraglacial lakes appear bright.
 Right: The corresponding RGB image from Sentinel-2.
 Although the supraglacial lakes are somewhat identifiable in the RGB image, it is often difficult to see water bodies on the dark ice.
-Data shown here is a Sentinel-2 tile from the Sermeq Kujalleq (Jakobshavn Glacier) catchment, acquired on 28/07/2019.
+Data shown here is a Sentinel-2 tile from the Sermeq Kujalleq (Jakobshavn Glacier) catchment.

 Once all the supraglacial lakes are detected at the surface, they can automatically be delineated and monitored throughout the melt season and over many years.
-The suprgaglacial lakes allow us to examine the changes in the ice sheet ablation zone (where the melting takes place) and how these change through time.
-Figure 7 shows a short time-series of the change in area of one large supraglacial lake over the melt season in the Sermeq Kujalleq (Jakobshavn Isbræ) catchment in West Greenland.
-The lake fills in the early part of the melt season in May, reaching its peak area at the start of June, and then draining over approximately 1 week.
-It then remains at its drained state for the remainder of the 2019 melt season.
+The supraglacial lakes allow us to examine the changes in the ice sheet ablation zone (where the melting takes place) and how these change through time.